 - Access Real-Time Manager and click the menu Edge Application.

 - At the tab Origins, add or edit an origin to your content.

-- Select Load Balancer as Origin Type and set up Method and add addresses.
+- Select Load Balancer as Origin Type.

 Didn’t find what you were looking for?
 Open a support ticket.